Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\demo{Consider the following commutative diagram for any $R$-scheme $S$, where all maps are finite locally free:
+\demo{Consider the following commutative diagram for any $R$-scheme $S$, where all maps are finite locally free: Let us show that the two maps agree.
+Indeed, we know that this diagram is Cartesian above $Y_G^{\alpha}(N)$ by Proposition \ref{two-degn-cartesian}, so by Proposition \ref{base-change-pseudo-cartesian} it is enough to see that $Y_G^{\alpha}(N) \rightarrow X_G^{\alpha}(N)$ is universally scheme-theoretically dominant (over $\Sp{R}$).
+This follows from Corollaries \ref{compactification-is-dense} and \ref{XG-pol-prop}.

-Assume that the two maps are equal.
-Then, as morphisms between presheaves of Picard groups, one has where the final $D_{1,1}$ is the degeneracy map $X_G^{\alpha}(N,\Gamma_0(qr)) \rar X_G^{\alpha}(N)$.
-In particular, this map does not depend on the order of $q,r$ and the conclusion follows.
+Thus, as morphisms between presheaves of Picard groups, one has where the final $D_{1,1}$ is the (forgetful) degeneracy map $X_G^{\alpha}(N,\Gamma_0(qr)) \rar X_G^{\alpha}(N)$.
+In particular, this map does not depend on the order of $q,r$, and the conclusion follows. }